Do Retail Properties of America, Inc. (RPAI) beta value of 1.31 signposts another twist?

 Retail Properties of America, Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $14.30 on 12/02/19, with the lowest value was $2.87 for the same time period, recorded on 03/19/20.

-The company’s shares, operating in the sector of financial managed to top a trading volume set approximately around 905615 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of financial managed to top a trading volume set approximately around 2.86 million for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 Market experts do have their say about Retail Properties of America, Inc. (RPAI)